ELSTOW, BEDFORDSHIRE

 Picture

 Although the Bunyans' cottage no longer exists, a large granite stone marks the site.
+There is an information board beside the stone.

 How to find Bunyan's Birthplace; for detailed directions, routes, maps and photos click; HERE